Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ## PTZ NODE
 Recalls a PTZ pre-recorded preset.<br/>
 Just select the preset in the configuration window and recall it by passing ***true*** as payload.<br/>
+You can also set the Camera Number and PTZ preset number by msg.payload.channelID (optional) and msg.payload.PTZPreset.
+See below.<br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/PTZ.png' width="80%">